 The College reserves the right to notify parents or legal guardians if deemed appropriate under the circumstances and applicable law, including making arrangements for family members to pick the student up from the College’s facilities, house the student or obtain health care assistance.

 Reinstatement Following Withdrawal

 A student who withdraws or is withdrawn from the College may apply for reinstatement.
-In order to return to the College from a withdrawn status, a student must make a request in writing to his or her Dean at least eight weeks before the beginning of the semester to which the student seeks to return.
-The College reserves the right to require, review and approve documentation that the student is qualified and ready to return to academic work.
+In order to return to the College from a withdrawn status, a student must make a request in writing to their Dean at least eight weeks before the beginning of the semester to which the student seeks to return.
+The College reserves the right to require, review, and approve documentation that the student is qualified and ready to return to academic work.